visualizersdotnl/tpb-06-final/README.md

 - Add particle system (blend in using depth from scene shader?).
 - Use precompiled shaders; dont ship text versions of shaders -> very important!
 - Make it easier to construct the scene in the generate_scene() function.
 @plek: I'm going to try and take a crack at that, will cry for help at some point :-)
 - Fly-through camera support.
 @plek: Not yet sure if we'll have scenes that need it but time will tell.

 After the basics are rolling (which, surprise, is going to take longer than I thought it would initially) we'll get Decipher on board and see if he has some requirements for his FX (if he'll step up and actually make some).
-Hope that Glow also does some, but he knows this code and will modify/help as sees fit.
+Hope that Glow also does some, but he knows this code and can modify with ease.